↑

 closeup of sliced stuffed pork tenderloin on a platter

-Just as an extra step and more flavor, the whole thing is wrapped in bacon.
-How can you ever go wrong with wrapping something with bacon?!
+• Just as an extra layer of flavor, the whole thing is wrapped in bacon and you can never go wrong with wrapping something with bacon?!

 ingredients for stuffed pork tenderloin on the cutting board